 the Megillah, the scroll version of the book of Esther, and great noisemaking as the name

 of the story's villain is read (to blot it out).
 A special service and dinner are held at the Shul to enable all to observe the primary commandment related to Purim: to hear

 the reading of the book of Esther.

-Passover (Pesach) begins with the ritual Seder on Monday evening, April 14th, which is repeated for a second night on Tuesday evening, April 15th.
-A community-wide Seder on April 3rd for those who wish to observe the first night as a community rather than just with family.
-This holyday period (lasting 8 days until April 22nd), celebrates the salvation and Exodus of the Jewish people from Egypt after 400 years of slavery.
+Passover (Pesach) begins with the ritual Seder Friday evening, April 3rd.
+Temple Adath Joseph will host a community-wide Seder on April 3rd for those who wish to observe the first night as a community rather than just with family.
+This holyday period (lasting 8 days), celebrates the salvation and Exodus of the Jewish people from Egypt after 400 years of slavery.
 The well-known story behind the holiday is related in Chapters 1-15 in the Book of Exodus.
 Families celebrate the holiday with a ritualistic festive meal (seder) retelling the Exodus story using symbolic foods.
 Most notably, the eating and even ownership of bread and grain products, as well as leavening agents, is prohibited.
 This commemorates the rush of the Jews leaving Egypt that prevented their bread from rising.
 As a result we eat specially prepared matzah strictly observed to prevent the leavening process from beginning.
-Symbolically, we suffer as our anscestors did and remove the rising of pride or arrogance within ourselves.
+Symbolically, we suffer as our ancestors did and remove the rising of pride or arrogance within ourselves.
 For more information visit Judaism 101.